 Canadian employees who are dismissed “without cause” are usually entitled to a reasonable severance package.
 This may not be the case if the employee signed an enforceable employment contract that contains a termination clause, though sometimes these contracts can be challenged.
 Most other employees can usually expect severance arrangements based on “reasonable notice.”
 The actual definition of “wrongful dismissal” in Canada is simply a failure to provide that reasonable severance package.
+If you signed an employment contract or offer letter when you first started, that is probably one of the first things a lawyer will need to review.

 Here are some of the key things to look for as part of a “reasonable” severance package.